It Was the Shit That Convinced Me

 What the Hell?

 Normally I wake up around 7:15 a.m.
 Today?
 At 5 a.m I was up and ready to go.
-My sleep app told me I had 90% sleep quality.
+My sleep-tracking ring told me I had 90% sleep quality.

-I still wasn’t hungry and mind felt sharp.
-So too did my hearing and smelling, which felt strangely super powered.
-My body though, felt lethargic.
+I still wasn’t hungry and my mind felt sharp.
+So too did my hearing and sense of smell, which felt strangely super-powered.
+My body, though, felt lethargic.